security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-Values for this field are the English language full names of countries contained in the list of ISO 3166-1 alpha-2 codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search/code/>`__ and on `Wikipedia <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements>`__).
+Values for this field are the ISO 3166-1 alpha-2 country codes, which can be found (`on the ISO website <https://www.iso.org/obp/ui/#search/code/>`__ and on `Wikipedia <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements>`__).
+This field is entered manually by the Staff Researcher and acts as a simple cross-check on the automatically-populted values in ``location:admin_level_2``.

 Location: Admin Level
 ---------------------

 **Description**

-The administrative level of the location described in the row, if defined in the source of geographical information from which the location is derived.
+The administrative level of the Location described in the row, if defined in the source of geographical information from which the Location is derived.

 **Type of field**